zopefoundation/ZODB/index.rst

   In ZODB, you can make objects as complex as you want and cross object relationships are handled with Python object references.

-When the dominant access method is by accessing object attributes or by calling methods If your primary object access is search, then other database technologies might be a better fit.
+You access data through object attributes and methods.
+  If your primary object access is search, then other database technologies might be a better fit.